-Activity is important for children.
-The right sports for kids will nurture your child’s talents and still provide plenty of fun.
-Here is a guide to help you find the right sport for your little one.
+Kids need to be active, and the right sports for kids will nurture your child’s talents and still provide plenty of fun.
+Here’s a guide to help you find the right activity to get your family moving.

 What Are the Best Sports for Kids?

-Whether it’s flag football, tennis or basketball, there’s a sport out there for everyone to enjoy.
+Whether it’s flag football, tennis, or basketball, there’s a sport out there for everyone to enjoy.
 Activity and playing a sport can be an important part of a child’s development.
 Through activity and exercise, they’ll improve their balance and muscle development, develop social skills, and have fun.
 So whichever sport you choose, whether it’s volleyball, tennis, or swimming, pick one your child will be passionate about.
 Extra tip: consider which sports you as parents will enjoy watching and driving to, since it’s an investment for the whole family.

 Why Are Kids Sports Good for Children?